-The practice unfolds through three ongoing inquiries:
+The practice unfolds through four ongoing inquiries:

 Atelier